JiesiGuo/Expectancy-Value-interaction-shiny/README.md

 You may need to restart R to make sure the newly-installed packages work properly.

-After all these packages are installed and two datasets are download are download, you can run this app by entering the directory, and then running the following in R:
+After all these packages are installed and two datasets are downloaded, you can run this app by entering the directory, and then running the following in R:

 ```s
 shiny::runApp()